skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

 Sponskrub Options

-Support for SponSkrub has been deprecated in favor of the --sponsorblock options
+Support for SponSkrub has been removed in favor of the --sponsorblock options

     --sponskrub                      --sponsorblock-mark all